RiyadhKh4n/blocknews/README.md

 * Command to install this apps requirements is `pip3 install -r requirements.txt`

 # Credits

 ## Code

 The code which calls the CoinMarketCap API was taken from my previous project [CoinFrog](https://github.com/RiyadhKh4n/CoinFrog)

+The styling for the homepage was inspired by [CoinMarketCap's Portfolio Tracker](https://coinmarketcap.com/portfolio-tracker/)

 The code for the footer was inspired from [this](https://www.youtube.com/watch?v=FRRlFLfdvBE) YouTube video